Cryptape Chief Technology Officer / Remote / 2018 - 2021

-Started as a Software Engineer working on many aspects of the Nervos CKB permissionless blockchain, I am now leading the whole Cryptape technical team, working to improve the whole ecosystem around Nervos CKB.
+Started as a Software Engineer working on many aspects of the Nervos CKB permissionless blockchain, I grew to lead the whole Cryptape technical team, working to improve the whole ecosystem around Nervos CKB.
 Some of my work highlights include:

-- Designed, implemented and now lead the team to improve CKB VM, the core virtual machine used in Nervos CKB.
-Unlike other blockchains, CKB VM leverages RISC-V ISA directly as the virtual machine's instruction set.
-Although RISC-V was originally designed for hardware, it also excels as a virtual machine's instruction set.
-To the best of our knowledge, CKB is the only available blockchain enabling shipping cryptographic algorithms inside a smart contract.
-Though designed initially for blockchain usage, CKB VM also has potentials in the cloud native space.
+- Designed, implemented and led the team to improve CKB VM, the core virtual machine used in Nervos CKB.
+CKB VM leverages RISC-V ISA directly as the virtual machine's instruction set, making it also suitable for more uses cases other than blockchains.
+It can achieve ~10x of native code performance using an interpreter, or ~2.34x of native code performance via an LLVM-powered AOT engine.
+To the best of our knowledge, CKB is the only available blockchain that ships cryptographic algorithms inside smart contracts, instead of hardcoding them.

-- Lead the team building a series of frameworks, libraries and tools to aid dapp development in the Nervos ecosystem, including capsule, lumos, tippy, ckb-debugger and more.
+- Led the team building a series of frameworks, libraries and tools to aid dapp development in the Nervos ecosystem, including capsule, lumos, tippy, ckb-debugger and more.

 As a remote Software Engineer, I both worked and led teams on buliding assorted projects ranging from Web apps, embedded systems, as well as Linux kernel related technologies.
 Some of my work highlights include:

-- Lead the technical team building a major internal project for Apple Retail stores.
-The project was once used by all the Apple Stores globally, it was also featured in one of Apple's keynote events.
+- Led the technical team building a major internal project for the retail department of one industry leading consume electronics company.
+The project was once used by all the retail stores of the company globally, which was also featured in one of its global marketing events.

 - Built the initial backend of asset tracking platform for Caterpillar's supply chain.